 If you know for sure, let's take a look at how you might be feeling since you found out that your partner is bisexual (or gay, lesbian or transsexual for that matter).

 The discovery is likely to have come as a great shock to you.
 Here are some very common reactions to shock in general:

 feeling shaken to the core, like the rug has been pulled from under you

 being unable concentrate or think straight

-feeling irritable, 'everything' is too much trouble
+feeling irritable, and like 'everything' is too much trouble

 having a mind like a sieve